Tattersall's Tiara

 The Tattersall's Club Tiara is a Tattersall's Racing Club Group 1 Thoroughbred horse race held under Weight for Age conditions, for fillies and mares aged three years old and upwards, over a distance of 1400 metres at Eagle Farm Racecourse, Brisbane, Australia in June.
-Total prizemoney for the race is A$700,000.

 History

 The race was first run in 1989 and was known as the Winter Stakes until 2011.